ibm-cloud-docs/cephaas/managing-vsphere-hosts.md

 1. From the vSphere client screen, navigate to **Inventory** > **Datacenter** > **Cluster** > **Host** > **Configure** tab > **Host Connectivity**.

-2. Select the deployment in which you want to add the host and click **Add Host**.
+2. Select the deployment in which you want to add the host and click **ADD HOST**.

     **Add Host** screen is displayed.